-- Training & Events
+- Strategy & Partners

 - News & Views

 NEBOSH IIRSM risk qualification

 Effective decision-making requires a good knowledge of the challenge faced, why a decision is needed and the objective(s) to be achieved.
 Moreover, it needs reliable and timely information, plus insight from different perspectives, whilst factoring in any possibility of cognitive bias.

 Studying this qualification will help you:

-- Analyse the environment in which your organisation operates, identifying potential risks and opportunities and their impact on your objectives
+- Analyse the environment in which your organisation operates, identifying potential risks and opportunities and their impact on your objectives.

-- Appreciate the relationship between psychology and decision-making
+- Appreciate the relationship between psychology and decision-making.

-- Understand the risk management process and framework based on ISO 31000
+- Understand the risk management process and framework based on ISO 31000.

-- Appreciate the positive role risk management plays in strategy development, business planning and achievement of objectives
+- Appreciate the positive role risk management plays in strategy development, business planning and achievement of objectives.

-- Appreciate the importance of an integrated approach to risk management
+- Appreciate the importance of an integrated approach to risk management.

 Element 1 - Principles of risk and risk management

 The principles of risk and risk management

 The impact of psychology on decision-making

 Element 2 - The risk management process

-- Overview of the risk management process
+Overview of the risk management process

-- Scope, context and risk appetite
+Scope, context and risk appetite

-- The role and importance of risk reporting and information
+The role and importance of risk reporting and information

 Communication and consultation in the risk management process

 Monitoring and review of the risk management process

 Element 3 - The risk management framework